openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public func times(expectedTimes: Int64): VerifyStatement
 ```

-Function: Specifies that this "verification statement" verifies that the "stub signature" has been executed the specified number of times within the verification scope.
+Functionality: Specifies that this "verification statement" verifies the "stub signature" is executed the specified number of times within the verification scope.

 Parameters:

-- expectedTimes: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The expected execution count for verification.
+- expectedTimes: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The expected number of executions to verify.

-Return Value:
+Return value:

 - [VerifyStatement](unittest_mock_package_classes.md#class-verifystatement) - Returns the object itself.

 Exceptions:

-- [MockFrameworkException](./unittest_mock_package_exceptions.md#class-mockframeworkexception) - Throws an exception if the object has already been assigned an execution count or has been passed into a "verification action."
+- [MockFrameworkException](./unittest_mock_package_exceptions.md#class-mockframeworkexception) - Thrown when the object has already been assigned an execution count or has been passed into a "verification action".
-- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws an exception if the number passed as the `expectedTimes` parameter is negative.
+- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Thrown when the number passed as the `expectedTimes` parameter is negative.

 ### func times(Int64, Int64)